danielsantander/cyberdev/kali-linux/docs/09_process_management.md

 <hr>

 # View Processes (ps)
-Each process will be assigned a unique process ID (PID) by the Linux kernel.
+Each process will be assigned a unique process identification number (PID) by the Linux kernel.
 The PID is assigned sequentially as they are created.
 View what processes are running on the system by using the `ps` command.

 **Example**: Use the `ps` command without any arguments to view processes invoked by the currently logged in user.
 ```shell